 - Psilocybin (the active ingredient in magic truffles and magic mushrooms)

 - Mescaline (the active ingredient in the San Pedro and peyote cacti)

 Psychedelic substances likely suitable for microdosing

 From the psychedelic substances below, we know people have used them for microdosing, but not much is known yet about the methods and results:

 - LSA (the active ingredient in morning glory seeds and Hawaiian baby Woodrose seeds)

 If you have experience with microdosing these substances, please let us know, as we would like to map this out further.

 What is microdosing not?

-Microdosing entails taking a small amount of a psychedelic substance explicitly to increase health and wellbeing.
-Because non-psychedelic substances are often toxic, they won’t produce any beneficial effects associated with microdosing.
+Microdosing is the practice of consuming a very small quantity of a psychedelic substance explicitly to increase health and wellbeing.
+Because the following non-psychedelic substances can be toxic, they won’t produce any beneficial effects associated with microdosing.
 Therefore, microdosing cannot be effectively and safely done with these non-psychedelic substances:

 Video Course: Learn how to microdose 🧭